Skip to Content

 Both are async, so context propagates automatically across await boundaries.

-from veriproof import SessionBuilder async def run_pipeline(user_request: str) -> str: async with SessionBuilder(intent="research_report") as session: result = await compiled_graph.ainvoke({"request": user_request}) session.set_outcome("APPROVED") return result["report"]
+from veriproof_sdk import VeriproofSession, SessionOutcome async def run_pipeline(user_request: str) -> str: session = VeriproofSession(client, "pipeline-session") async with session: result = await instrumented_graph.ainvoke({"request": user_request}) session.set_outcome(SessionOutcome.SUCCESS) return result["report"]

 If you need to call synchronous CrewAI code from an async LangGraph node, propagate OTel context manually: